Daneyal-Bajwa/Writeups/README.md

 # Writeups
-Writeups forvarious CTFs, challenges and other topics.
+Writeups for various CTFs, challenges and other topics.